What Makes Wool a Superfabric?

 0

-Wool exhibits many surprising and incredible characteristics.
+Wool is a superfabric that exhibits many surprising and incredible characteristics.
 Most synthetic fabrics of today emulate the rich and lustrous fibres of wool but you can’t beat the real thing.
 Here are the traits that make wool stand out as a true superfabric.

 Keeps Us Both Warm & Cool